 Contact us to learn more about radon testing and mitigation during a home sale.
-We proudly serve Nebraska Missouri and Iowa areas throughout Lincoln, Omaha, Sioux City, and nearby.
+We proudly serve Nebraska, Missouri, and Iowa areas throughout Lincoln, Des Moines, Sioux City, and nearby.

 There are the slab-on-grade foundations and then there are the basement or crawl space foundations.
 All can sustain high radon concentrations and most home levels can be significantly reduced with radon mitigation.

 However, some homes are not as easy to mitigate.
 Those may actually not be receptive to any further mitigation.
 This is a very important detail that any homeowner may want to know before buying or selling a home.

 Click the diagram to see how radon enters through the foundation and circulates throughout the home.